Part 1 - The archival evidence[1]

 supports at either end (also of plum?) which are also ebonised and consists of

-two forked pieces forming a slot for the ends of the jackrail (see Figure 12).
-The scrolls on the jackrail supports are upside
+two forked pieces forming a slot for the ends of the jackrail (see

 down compared with the normal orientation found on many other Italian